Fababy

-Fabrice Ayékoué (born 24 January 1988 in Paris), better known by his stage name Fababy, is a French rapper, singer and songwriter of Ivorian origin.
+Fabrice Ayékoué (born 24 January, 1988, in Paris), better known by his stage name Fababy, is a French rapper, singer and songwriter of Ivorian origin.

 Career

 In 2009, Fababy met rapper Despo Rutti, and appeared with him on a freestyle video called "La Saint-Valentin Featuring La Batte de Base Ball", posted on 14 February 2010, where he assumed the moniker F.A.B.
-The video was viewed over 30,000 times.
 He then appeared with Rutti on the radio station Planète Rap, to help promote Rutti's album, Conviction Suicidaire.
 Under the moniker Fababy, he recorded the track "Dans Nos Yeux" (In Our Eyes) on the compilation rap album Cosa Nostra by Juston Records, which was released on 1 March 2010.
 When the Cosa Nostra album was being promoted, he got to perform the track at the Nouveau Casino in Paris.

 Fababy released his first solo music video titled, "Fuck L'amour" (Fuck Love) on 14 February 2011, one year after his first collaborative video.
 He also featured on the rap album Biography of Seven and released a clip entitled "L'etat nous baratine" on 31 March as a collaboration with French rap artist Seven.
 Shortly after, he released another clip "Crie 93" exclusively on rap website Booska-p.
 Fababy then signed on with recording label Banlieue Sale, run by French rapper La Fouine.